Split Suburban Railway: 2018

-In December 2018, public stakeholders and local authorities together with the Croatian Railways agreed on relocating the main railway hub and (temporarily) a new central bus station to Kopilica station (officially Split Predgrade), where a Park and Ride spot will be built as well.
+In December 2018, public stakeholders and local authorities together with HŽ Putnički prijevoz agreed on relocating the main railway hub and (temporarily) a new central bus station to Kopilica station (officially Split Predgrade), where a Park and Ride spot will be built as well.
 The construction was planned to finish in three months time, by June 2019.
 The lease for the property was also signed.
 The intention is to bring the commuting, long-distance bus and tourist traffic to Kopilica and then channel it onto Split urban metro, terminating at the current Main Railway Station in Split harbour.
 Trains between Kopilica and Split Main Station would run each 10 minutes and the ride would last for 3 minutes.
 Starting from March 2019, CR will open three new stations (Split-Dujmovača, Sveti Kajo and Solin-Širine) on the existing line, adding more commuters further out of the city, north from Kopilica.
 The existing pre-determined spot in railway tunnel between Kopilica and Split Main Station will be equipped and opened as an underground Split-H.B.Z. station.
 Split authorities will stimulate bus operators to use Kopilica (Split-Predgrade) as their terminal by charging 700-800kn per entry to the inner city center.
 News portal T-Portal and Slobodna Dalmacija local daily also reported that the "north" option to connect the Airport to M604, with a route avoiding Kastela, was the most likely solution in the long term.
 The design and the plan of the new temporary bus station / intermodal hub, the lack of plans of electrifying the existing track, leading to the difficulty of opening Split-H.B.Z. underground station amidst diesel exhaust fumes, and avoiding connecting Kastela commuting population to the suburban railway were criticized in the daily press as well as by the members of the Split City Council.
-Answering questions regarding electrification and timing of the construction, Split deputy mayor Nino Vela stated at a Council meeting that electrification was discussed with Croatian Railways.
+Answering questions regarding electrification and timing of the construction, Split deputy mayor Nino Vela stated at a Council meeting that electrification was discussed with HŽ Infrastruktura.
 However, this would require substantial investments and construction of a major traction substation.
 The opening and integration of first five stations will be prioritized, with the construction of the Split-H.B.Z. underground station to start in 2020.
 Split chamber of architects (Društvo arhitekata Split) publicly criticized and rejected both the design and the temporary nature of Kopilica intermodal transport hub.
 The opposition in Split city council pointed at unresolved legal and real estate ownership issues around Kopilica station (Split-Predgrade).